apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example returns the first airline name in the window for two airports on a single day.
+The following example returns the first airline name in the window of flights by airline for two airports on a single day.

 ```sql
 SELECT FLOOR("__time" TO DAY)  AS "flight_day",